spcrepeau/Docker-Stack/README.md

 * romm authentik SSO broken.
 Temp fix: <https://github.com/rommapp/romm/issues/2626>
 * Waiting on OIDC/Proxy login for gotify
 * Waiting on chaptarr, the readarr replacement to release.
+* Remove calibre-web?
+Is ABS a good replacement>
+* Explore other DNS servers?

 ## Projects